The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Flow-induced function spaces

 where $\bV\in\bR^{D\times d}$ { is given in~\eqref{eq:bV}}, $\bU\in\bR^{D\times m}$, $\bW\in\bR^{m\times D}$, and $\balpha\in\bR^{D}$.
 To define a norm for these functions, we consider the following linear ODEs ($p \ge 1$)

-where $\be$ is the all-one vector in $\bR^D$, and the matrices $|\bU|$ and $|\bW|$ are obtained from $\bU$ and $\bW$ respectively by taking element-wise absolute values.
-This linear system of equations has a unique solution as long as the expected value is integrable as a function of $t$.
-If $f$ admits a representation as in \eqref{eq:def_zx}, we can define the $\cD_p$ norm of $f$. { \begin{definition} Let $f$ be a function that satisfies $f=f_{\balpha,\{\rho_t\}}$ for a pair of ($\balpha, \{\rho_t\}$), then we define
+where $\be$ is the all-one vector in $\bR^D$. {Note that in~\eqref{eq:n_ode}, $|\bA|$ and $|\bA|^q$ are defined element-wise for matrix $\bA$, and the multiplication of $|\bU|$ and $|\bW|$ is the regular matrix multiplication.} This linear system of equations has a unique solution as long as the expected value is integrable as a function of $t$.
+If $f$ admits a representation as in \eqref{eq:def_zx}, we can define the $\cD_p$ norm of $f$. \begin{definition} Let $f$ be a function that satisfies $f=f_{\balpha,\{\rho_t\}}$ for a pair of ($\balpha, \{\rho_t\}$), then we define